 The kitesurfing expedition in Salar de Uyuni was no easy feat, and that was part of the Wayra expedition.
 In order to capture these fleeting moments and share them with the world, the team had to face extreme weather conditions (isolation, altitude, corrosive salt, changing weather patterns and extreme cold) while also nailing the water apparition timing.
 Never been done before, the team created one of the most mesmerising documentaries of the natural world.
 They captured the purest form of freedom in confronting the unknown and exploring an ephemeral area, another world.

 During this time, Mabileau captured incredible footage of the two french kite surfers riding the multifaceted “Mirror of God”, as seen in the video below:

 B.A Expédition Wayra 4K from Julien Mabileau on Vimeo.

 Surfing into Production: How They Did It

-In addition to a full documentary, the production team was tasked with posting short snippets of the expedition to social networks.
+In addition to a full documentary, the production team posted short snippets of the Wayra expedition to social networks.
 The challenge?
 They were in one of the world’s most isolated locations.

 “We were really surprised to see our media transmitted to the Newsbridge platform, ready to be used in a matter of seconds in a remote location.
 It was a near-live experience in the middle of the desert!”Julien Mabileau

-On this ten-day journey, more than 25 hours of rush had been recorded by a UHD multicam setup, carefully considered in order to adapt to such unfavorable conditions (Sony FS5, DJI Drone, Alpha 7s, Gopro).
+On this ten-day journey, the team recorded more than 25 hours of rush with a UHD multicam setup, carefully considered in order to adapt to such unfavorable conditions (Sony FS5, DJI Drone, Alpha 7s, Gopro).